-Overall, we have benchmarked actual denitrification rates across a selection of intact English saltmarshes at a single (variable) point in time.
+Overall, we have benchmarked actual denitrification rates across a selection of intact English saltmarshes, seagrass beds and mudflats at a single (variable) point in time, and, for two saltmarshes, characterised seasonal dynamics in denitrification, from August/September 2024 to January 2025.
 We have shown large variation in complete and total denitrification, with a generally substantial contribution of complete denitrification to the overall amounts of gaseous nitrogen compounds released.
+Although not directly comparable due to different sampling seasons, seagrass and mudflat habitats had generally lower values and less variability in denitrification process rates than saltmarsh habitats.

-These results suggest that saltmarshes could remediate estuarine nitrate pollution, particularly in the southern and eastern coastal areas of England, with limited trade-offs for climate mitigation.
+These results suggest that coastal habitats could remediate estuarine nitrate pollution, particularly for saltmarshes in the southern and eastern coastal areas of England, with limited trade-offs for climate mitigation.
 However, further research would be necessary to confirm this interim conclusion.
-At minimum, characterising seasonal denitrification dynamics is needed to understand whether the process rates, and relative contribution of complete denitrification, determined herein may scale across an annual cycle.
-Subject to funding, this aspect is being pursued, as are investigations into other coastal habitats including seagrass and mudflats to understand relative magnitudes of denitrification in the coastal seascape.
-Such investigations could be extended to reedbeds, and features within intact saltmarsh such as creeks and saltpans.
-Characterising, and preferably understanding drivers of, variation will then help scale removal estimates to the whole coast-scape in conjunction with areal extent estimates.
+As a minimum, characterising seasonal denitrification dynamics across a full calendar year is needed to understand whether and how the process rates, and relative contribution of complete denitrification, determined herein, scale annually.
+The investigations we have conducted could be extended to reedbeds, and features within intact saltmarsh such as creeks and saltpans.
+Characterising, and preferably understanding drivers of, variation will then help scale removal estimates to the whole coast-scape in conjunction with estimates of the extent of habitat area and its condition.

-Furthermore, there is limited information regarding the extent to which saltmarshes undergoing restoration will exhibit the same capacity as intact marshes to remediate nutrient pollution (compare Blackwell et al., 2010), nor whether being challenged with additional pollutants will lead to saturation of denitrification process rates.
-In addition, although the acetylene blocking technique allows a relatively rapid throughput to garner an understanding of relative denitrification rates across different marshes, it can suffer from methodological artefacts that compromise its ability to provide denitrification rates especially under low NO_3^- levels.
-Confidence in the results found herein, and their use in valuation applications (such as a nutrient unit in the Saltmarsh Code) would therefore be improved if alternative techniques corroborated our findings such as through enzyme assays and/or labelling approaches (e.g. Cao et al., 2008; Poulin et al., 2007).
+Furthermore, there is limited information regarding the extent to which coastal habitats undergoing restoration will exhibit the same capacity as intact habitats to remediate nutrient pollution (compare Blackwell et al., 2010), nor whether being challenged with additional pollutants will lead to saturation of denitrification process rates.
+In addition, although the acetylene blocking technique allows a relatively rapid throughput to garner an understanding of relative variation in denitrification rates across different coastal sites, it can suffer from methodological artefacts that compromise its ability to provide denitrification rates especially under low NO_3^- levels.
+Confidence in the results found herein, and their use in valuation applications (such as a nutrient unit in the Saltmarsh Code) would therefore be improved if alternative techniques corroborated our findings such as through enzyme assays and/or gaseous labelling approaches (e.g. Cao et al., 2008; Poulin et al., 2007).

 The general lack of simple correlations between multiple potential driver variables and denitrification responses also questions the extent to which above-ground proxy variables can be used to predict denitrification dynamics.
-However, the predictive statistical model we implemented does suggest that insights into broad-scale drivers of denitrification dynamics can be derived.
+However, the predictive statistical models we implemented do suggest that insights into broad-scale drivers of denitrification dynamics can be derived.
 In addition, collecting data on biomass and elemental composition can help address monitoring, reporting and verification requirements of the nascent Saltmarsh Code, providing co-benefits to this research.
 Future work needs to consider characterising microbial community composition, as well as organic C content (as an electron donor for the denitrification process), vegetation height, trace metals such as cadmium, arsenic and copper, and N-cycling genes.